 Social media accounts for a colossal share of the world’s overall data.
 To gain real value from customer data for marketing, analyzing social media and using the unfiltered, unsorted data that appears there can prove enormously helpful.
 Digging deeper into social media data will not only help you find out where your market is, but also in what a market wants or needs.

 It’s important to recognize that content that appears on social media can be symptomatic indicators of other trends and factors to capitalize on, for the businesses that are paying attention.
 So, don’t just view social media as a channel to reach out to your market, understand that it can also be a window into what that market may be looking for, and you can get ahead of the curve to provide it for them.
 Do not ignore trends, take advantage of them.

 Read: Our guide to five social media trends to keep your finger well and truly on the pulse.

 Data access should be shared across your company.
 While it is understood that knowing something your competitors don’t can be a valuable edge, this does not apply within your business itself.
 If you know something about a customer’s needs or behavior, but someone who could actually use that data does not have access to the same information, that hurts your company.

-You should always ensure that digital data is shared and accessible for those who need it.
+To earn the best possible return on investment (ROI) from your customer data for marketing, you should always ensure that digital insights are shared and accessible for those who need it.
 Someone who handles customer support, for example, should be able to share a customer’s complaint and specific problem with any department that might actually be able to help solve the problem or provide deeper insight into the issue.

 Information is only useful when people who know what to do with it can get to it.
-If your finance department is locked out of certain financial data, that’s a layer of interference making things less efficient.
+For instance, if your finance department is locked out of certain financial data, that’s a layer of interference making things less efficient.

 Contrary to popular fear-mongering, automation does not automatically mean that a human’s job is on the line and that someone is about to get laid off.
 Automation is not just applied to physical, mechanical activities, but it can also be applied to data analytics.